wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     <a name="Flow_Secrets"></a>

 1. Web services front-end software communicating with users on internet <strong>browsers</strong) (such as Safari, Google Chrome, and Microsoft Edge) need SSL/TLS certificates to encrypt communications.
-Those certificates are generated and obtained from the <strong>AWS Certificate Manager</a>.
+Those certificates are generated and obtained from the <a target="_blank" href="https://aws.amazon.com/certificate-manager/"><strong>AWS Certificate Manager</strong></a>.

     PROTIP: That is not the AWS Certificate Manager Private Certificate Authority (ACM PCA).